 - Provides extra fluids to the patient reducing the dizziness and dehydration sometimes associated with liposuction.

 Almost all liposuction cases today add tumescent anesthesia to the treatment area because of the increased safety.

 How Much Does Liposuction Cost?

 Simply stated, liposuction under tumescent anesthesia typically costs $2,000-4,000 per body area.
 Using general anesthesia traditionally adds another $2,500-6,000 for the facility and anesthesiology.
-At Innovations Medical, we price our body areas as pairs – both arms, both inner thighs, both love handles, etc. The stomach is divided into upper and lower stomach or abdomen.
+At Innovations Medical, we price our body areas as pairs – both arms, inner thighs, love handles, etc. The stomach is divided into upper and lower stomach or abdomen.
 When you compare pricing, be sure you are comparing “apples to apples”.
 Some centers may not suction an area after using the laser, leaving most of the fat.
 Some may price just one arm or love handles and some centers mark small areas.
 Since this involves your body and is a major financial investment, we recommend in-person consultation for individualized planning and pricing whenever possible.

 What Types of Liposuction Are Used at Innovations Medical?

 We also have different types of procedures: